ethereum/portal-network-specs/state-network.md

 ## Gossip

-### Overview

-A bridge node composes proofs for altered (i.e. created/modified/deleted) state data based on the latest block.
-These proofs are tied to the latest block by the state root.
-The bridge node gossips each proof to some (bounded-size) subset of its peers who are closest to the data based on the distance metric.
+As each new block is added to the chain, the state from that block must be gossiped into the network.
+The state network defines a specific gossip algorithm which is referred to as "Recursive Gossip".
+This section of the specification defines how this gossip mechanism works.

 ### Terminology